2018 Summer Geology Field Camp

 Click here to access online application.

-Deadline for application was March 17, 2018, but due to a couple of late drops we have three open slots for all sections, and a few single sections open for Classic Mapping and Intrusions and Ice.
+Deadline for application was March 17, 2018, but due to a couple of late drops we have three open slots for all sections, and an additional few single sections.
 Applications will be considered until all sections are full.

 Here is an Equipment List of things you will need for this course.
 (Will be updated in May.)